-Inter-American Congress of Ministers and High-level Authorities of Tourism
+Inter-American Congress of Ministers and High-Level Authorities of Tourism

-HAVING SEEN the Declaration of Lima on Community-Based Rural Tourism in the Americas (CIDI/TUR-XXIII/ DEC.1/15), the Medium-term Strategy to Enhance Tourism Cooperation and Competitiveness in the Americas (CIDI/TUR- XXIII/doc.7/15), and the "Final Report of the Twenty-third Inter-American Congress of Ministers and High-level Authorities of Tourism" (CIDI/TUR-XXI/doc.9/15);
+HAVING SEEN the Declaration of Lima on Community-Based Rural Tourism in the Americas (CIDI/TUR-XXIII/ DEC.
+1/15 rev. 1), the "Medium-term Strategy to Enhance Tourism Cooperation and Competitiveness in the Americas" (CIDI/TUR-XXIII/doc.7/15), and the "Final Report of the Twenty-third Inter-American Congress of Ministers and High-level Authorities of Tourism" (CIDI/TUR-XXIII/doc.9/15);

-13. To thank the Government of Peru for its hospitality and contributions to the results of the Twenty-third Inter-American Congress of Ministers and High-Level Authorities of Tourism, held in Lima on September 3 and 4, 2015, and to endorse the Declaration of Lima on Community-Based Rural Tourism in the Americas (CIDI/TUR-XXIII/DEC.
-1/15), which recognizes the importance of fostering community-based rural tourism in the Americas to combat extreme poverty, promote economic growth with social inclusion through a propitious competitive environment and government strategies that facilitate community-based enterprises and innovation, as well as the need for developing systems to monitor and measure success, the development of competitive enterprises, and guidelines to ensure responsible sustainable tourism.

-14. To underscore the adoption of the Medium-term Strategy to Enhance Tourism Cooperation and Competitiveness in the Americas as well as the election of the new officers of the Inter-American Committee on Tourism: Peru as Chair, with El Salvador and Saint Kitts and Nevis as Vice Chairs.

-15. To thank the Government of Guyana for its offer to host the XXIV Inter-American Congress of Ministers and High-level Authorities of Tourism in the Framework of CIDI in Georgetown in 2017 and to urge ministers and high authorities of tourism to attend the Congress and promote the participation of civil society and other social actors.
+- 13. To thank the Government of Peru for its hospitality and contributions to the results of the Twenty-third Inter-American Congress of Ministers and High-Level Authorities of Tourism, held in Lima, Peru, on September 3 and 4, 2015, and to endorse the Declaration of Lima on Community-Based Rural Tourism in the Americas (CIDI/TUR-XXIII/DEC.
+1/15 rev. 1), which recognizes the importance of advancing community-based rural tourism in the Americas to combat extreme poverty, promote economic growth with social inclusion through a propitious competitive environment and government strategies that facilitate community enterprises and innovation, as well as the need to develop systems for monitoring and measuring success, develop competitive enterprises, and have in place guidelines to ensure responsible sustainable tourism. - 14.
+To underscore the adoption of the "Medium-term Strategy to Enhance Tourism Cooperation and Competitiveness in the Americas" (CIDI/TUR- XXIII/doc.7/15), as well as the election of the new officers of the Inter-American Committee on Tourism: Peru as Chair, with El Salvador and Saint Kitts and Nevis as Vice Chairs. - 15.
+To thank the Government of Guyana for its offer to host the Twenty-fourth Inter-American Congress of Ministers and High-Level Authorities of Tourism in Georgetown in 2017 and to urge ministers and high-level authorities of tourism to attend the Congress and encourage civil society organizations and other social actors to take part.

-Inter-American Meeting of Ministers and High-Level Authorities on Sustainable Development and progress in the review and update of the Inter-American Program on Sustainable Development (PIDS)
+Inter-American Meeting of Ministers and High-Level Authorities on Sustainable Development and progress in the review and update of the Inter-American Program for Sustainable Development (PIDS)

 HAVING SEEN resolutions AG/RES.
 2816 (XLIV-O/14) and AG/RES.
-2874 (XLV-O/15), "Advancing Hemispheric Initiatives on Integral Development"; and the Declaration of Tela "Building a Sustainable Development Agenda for the Americas" (CIDI/RIMDS-III/DEC.
-1/15) that adopted the Strategic Framework for the Inter-American Program for Sustainable Development (PIDS) (CIDI/RIMDS-III/doc.6/15); extended the mandate of the PIDS until December 31, 2016; and urged CIDI and, where appropriate, the Inter American Committee for Sustainable Development (CIDS) to meet in 2016 and continue the review and update of such program,
+2874 (XLV-O/15), "Advancing Hemispheric Initiatives on Integral Development" and the Declaration of Tela for Sustainable Development in the Americas "Building a Sustainable Development Agenda for the Americas" (CIDI/RIMDS-III/DEC.
+1/15 rev. 1), which adopted the Strategic Framework for the Inter-American Program for Sustainable Development (PIDS) (CIDI/RIMDS-III/doc.6/15), extended the PIDS until December 31, 2016, and urged CIDI and, where appropriate, the Inter-American Committee on Sustainable Development (CIDS) to meet in 2016 and continue the review and update of that program,

-16. To endorse the Declaration of Tela "Building a Sustainable Development Agenda for the Americas" (CIDI/RIMDS-III/DEC.1/15) and the Strategic Framework for the Inter-American Program for Sustainable Development (PIDS) (CIDI/RIMDS-III/doc.6/15).

-17. To reiterate and endorse the vote of thanks to the people and Government of Honduras for having hosted the Third Meeting of Ministers and High-Level Authorities on Sustainable Development within the Framework of CIDI.
+- 16. To endorse the Declaration of Tela for Sustainable Development in the Americas "Building a Sustainable Development Agenda for the Americas" (CIDI/RIMDS-III/DEC.
+1/15 rev. 1) and the Strategic Framework for the Inter-American Program for Sustainable Development (PIDS) (CIDI/RIMDS-III/doc.6/15). - 17.
+To reiterate and endorse the vote of thanks to the people and Government of Honduras for having hosted the Third Inter-American Meeting of Ministers and High-Level Authorities on Sustainable Development.